pSUNSET/Pytlin/README.md

 ### Value equation of numbers

-`==` operator in python only checking the value of two numbers, regardless their type.
+`==` operator in python only checking the value of two numbers, regardless of their type.

 For example: